AudioMuse-AI - Let the choice happen, the open-source way

 - Optionally, AI models (Ollama or Gemini) can be used to generate creative, human-readable names for these playlists.

-- Finalized playlists are created directly in your Jellyfin library.
+- Finalized playlists are created directly in your Jellyfin or Navidrome library.

 - Advanced Task Management:

-- The web UI provides real-time monitoring of task progress, including main and sub-tasks.
+- The web UI offers real-time monitoring of task progress, including main and sub-tasks.

 Analysis Algorithm Deep Dive